UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 ## Load balancers with weight of 0

-In the NSX API in vCloud Director 8.20, using a load balancer weight of 0 to disable a member is no longer valid.
+In the NSX API in vCloud Director 8.20 or later, using a load balancer weight of 0 to disable a member is no longer valid.
 If you attempt to upgrade an edge gateway with a load balancer member weight of 0, the redeployment will fail.

 For more information, see the following VMware Knowledge Base article: <https://kb.vmware.com/s/article/51724>.